 Anemia is a condition caused by low iron levels in the blood.

-Eating foods rich in iron, like dates, can help you increase your blood iron levels.
+Eating foods rich in iron, like dates for anemia, can help you increase your blood iron levels.
 This may improve anemic symptoms.

 Examples of other iron-rich foods include organ meats, some fruits and vegetables, legumes, nuts, and seeds.